-Northwest Climate Boot Camp: The Northwest Climate Science Center's (NW CSC) Climate Bootcamp is an annual opportunity for graduate students and early career professionals from universities, Tribes, state and federal agencies and non-governmental organizations to spend a week in a rural location to improve their climate science knowledge and skills.
+Northwest Climate Boot Camp: The Northwest CSC's Climate Boot Camp is an annual opportunity for graduate students and early career professionals from universities, Tribes, state and federal agencies and non-governmental organizations to spend a week in a rural location to improve their climate science knowledge and skills.
 Through carefully-planned field trips, skill-building exercises and classroom activities, Climate Boot Camp Fellows deepen their understanding of basic climate science, science communication and the science-policy interface.

-South Central Undergraduate Minority Internship Program: The South Central Climate Science Center (SC CSC) offers an undergraduate summer internship opportunity for students of underrepresented minorities interested in science, technology, engineering and mathematics fields.
+South Central Undergraduate Minority Internship Program: The South Central CSC offers an undergraduate summer internship opportunity for students of underrepresented minorities interested in science, technology, engineering and mathematics fields.
 Interns are involved in hands-on activities related to climate research that allow them to see the direct impacts of climate variability and change on forest ecosystems in Oklahoma, coastal areas in Louisiana, and the Texas Hill Country.

-Southeast Global Change Fellows: The Southeast Climate Science Center supports approximately 15 fellows each academic year who are interested in multi-disciplinary research related to climate and global change.
+Southeast Global Change Fellows: The Southeast CSC supports approximately 15 fellows each academic year who are interested in multi-disciplinary research related to climate and global change.
 In addition to receiving financial, scientific, and professional development support throughout the year, fellows are required to participate in several formal courses on climate science and structured decision making.

 Girls on Ice - Alaska: Girls on Ice Alaska is a tuition-free science, mountaineering, camping, and art instruction program for high school girls.
-The Alaska Climate Science Center (AK CSC) is a primary supporter of the program which takes place on Alaska’s Gulkana Glacier—one of two USGS benchmark glaciers in Alaska.
+The Alaska CSC is a primary supporter of the program which takes place on Alaska’s Gulkana Glacier—one of two USGS benchmark glaciers in Alaska.
 The program provides a unique educational wilderness adventure to girls who may not otherwise have such an opportunity.

-NCCWSC Science to Action Fellowship: The intent of this fellowship experience with the National Climate Change and Wildlife Science Center (NCCWSC) is to expose students to the NCCWSC/CSC program and also to support them in developing a policy-relevant product related to the impacts of climate change on fish and/or wildlife resources.
+NCCWSC Science to Action Fellowship: The intent of this fellowship experience with NCCWSC is to expose students to the NCCWSC/CSC program and also to support them in developing a policy-relevant product related to the impacts of climate change on fish and/or wildlife resources.
 The fellowship focuses on putting science into action, applying scientific research directly to decision making about natural resources.